-Having just had its sixth anniversary, the Long Course Weekend has become an established event in the heart of the athlete’s race calendar.
-The weekend is exactly that; three days of intense competition for amateur and professionals alike.
+The Long Course Weekend has become an established event in the heart of the athlete’s calendar.
+The weekend is exactly that; three days of intense activities for amateur and professionals alike.

 On the Friday entrants will take part in the full 2.4 mile swim on North Beach, Tenby.
 The route is two laps of the course, doing the second lap having exited the water and followed the chute back to the start line.
 The event will be organised to start as close to high tide as possible, depending on visibility.
 This part of the weekend has a 2 hour cut off, with athletes failing to complete the course within this limit getting a DNF and their chance to win the Long Course Weekend title over.